AMWA-TV/is-12/docs/Protocol messaging.md

 Subscription messages are clearly distinguished using the `Subscription` messageType.
 Each message MUST have the following:

-* protocolVersion - describes the version of this protocol (e.g. 1.0.0)
 * messageType - describes the message type
 * subscriptions - Array of OIDs desired for subscription